Divided Yemen finds moment of unity in underdog youth soccer victory over Saudi Arabia

 Alabsi, the dentistry student, echoed that sentiment.
 His happiness, he said, was “more than I can express in words.”

 “We have been suffering from the building up of all the problems and misery caused by the conflict,” he said.
-Seeing the country come together in celebration “shows how united we are as a Yemeni nation”
+Seeing the country come together in celebration “shows how united we are as a Yemeni nation.”

 O’Grady reported from Cairo.